This is an introduction to the custom memory management strategies you should be using to write "correct" code.

 C API

-In the C API, you also have access to the following function as replacements for malloc and free:
+In the C API, you also have access to the following functions as replacements for malloc and free:

 1. UImGui_Allocator_allocate